oppia/oppia/README.md

 # Oppia
 Oppia is an online learning tool that enables anyone to easily create and share interactive activities.
 These activities, called 'explorations', simulate a one-on-one conversation with an intelligent tutor.
-You can try a hosted version at [Oppia.org](https://www.oppia.org), or read more at our [GitHub page](http://oppia.github.io/).
+You can try a hosted version at [Oppia.org](https://www.oppia.org), and read more at our [GitHub page](http://oppia.github.io/).

 ## Installation
 Please refer to https://code.google.com/p/oppia/wiki/GettingStarted for extensive installation instructions.
 Here is just a short summary for developers who would like to contribute: